 So The Papa took the kids out, and I was home alone and got creative.
 I had an old pumpkin bread recipe that I found several years ago, but of course, can’t make with the allergies.
 Needless to say, I worked a little kitchen magic.

 One of the things I didn’t photograph was what I did with the extra batter.
 There was a small amount, so I lined a jelly roll pan with parchment paper and spread the batter over it.
 I baked it, and when it came out, it was like an amazing cloud.
 It was like a thin cake bread fusion.
-I strongly suggest you try it with the icing.
+I strongly suggest you try it with this frosting recipe.

 3/4 cup Organic Spectrum shortening

 2 1/3 cup Organic white sugar